 In fact, this study shows that one’s daily diet is the #1 predictor of the risk for type II diabetes in older females.

-Researchers from the University of Gothenburg’s Sahlgrenska Academy, as well as those from Chalmers University of Technology, have discovered something interesting about several nutrient and diet biomarkers.
+Researchers from the University of Gothenburg’s Sahlgrenska Academy, as well as those from the Chalmers University of Technology, have discovered something interesting about several nutrients and diet biomarkers.

-These nutrient and diet biomarkers are molecules which researchers can measure in one’s blood and connect them accordingly to diet.
-They connect to the risk of developing type II diabetes in the future.
+These nutrient and diet biomarkers are molecules that researchers can measure in one’s blood and connect them accordingly to diet.
+They connect to the risk of developing chronic conditions in the future.

 And they carried out the same one 5 and a half years later.
-The results reported that diet is a very important factor indeed, concerning the risk of type II diabetes.
-For example, whole grains, fish, vegetable oils and good status of vitamin E are all vital for protecting against type 2 diabetes.
+The results reported that diet is a very important factor indeed, concerning the risk of that chronic condition.
+For example, whole grains, fish, vegetable oils, and good status of vitamin E are all vital for protecting against the disease.